naiduv/ERA-api/Readme.md

 - API user will provide properly formatted, valid input json

 ## Compromises
-- Some local issue with Npgsql prevents connecting to localhost/127.0.0.1, had to use DHCP IP
 - Only did integration tests, since DB heavy.
 These require postgres running in docker locally.
 - Used Task/Async functionality in interface (so it is slightly different)
 - Needs better logging